Science Adventure: Development

 The Science Adventure series is partly the child of Infinity, a visual novel series primarily developed by the now-defunct company KID.
 It contains several references and similar themes, as well as a similar focus on science fiction elements.
 Some of the staff who worked with KID and the Infinity series, such as Naotaka Hayashi, Chiyomaru Shikura, and Takeshi Abo, came together to work on Chaos;Head, and later, the rest of the Science Adventure series.

 Reception

 The games have also received generally positive reviews, both in Japan and the West.
 Critics have enjoyed the story, the music and visuals, and the implementation of the gameplay elements within the visual novel presentation, although some have noted how it is complicated and difficult to unlock certain routes.
 Anime News Network wrote that the series has well-paced mysteries and uses creative concepts, but that the conclusions often are not as good as the set-ups.

 In 2009, Steins;Gate won Famitsu's annual Game of Excellence award.
 RPGFan included Steins;Gate on a list over the 30 essential role-playing games of 2010–2015, calling it one of the best visual novels on the market.
 It was also nominated for the Golden Joystick Awards, for best handheld/mobile game of 2015.

+In the West, while reviews for the series are generally positive, many of the official English releases for the games have been criticized for their subpar release quality, including mistranslations, inconsistent terminology, and technical issues, among other things.
+Because of the lacking quality of official releases, a large fan group called the Committee of Zero has worked on patches for most of the games, including massive translation fixes, content restoration, technical fixes, and other miscellaneous additions to improve the player experience.
+Anonymous;Code's English release received more praise on this front, being translated by the experienced, long-time Science Adventure fan Andrew Hodgson, along with a full English dub.
+However, the price was criticized, as many considered it to be too high for the game's length.